 What’s so great?
 For starters, it’s very lightweight at just 10 lbs and extremely narrow.
 It’s even a hair narrower than the Cosco Scenera Next.
 But unlike the Scenera, the Baby Trend Trooper will fit most kids until until around age 6.
 The price tag is higher, but you’ll get about double the use from it!
 The Trooper also has a few different padding configurations available (some with weight limits, some totally optional) including a body pillow, a head pillow and harness pads.

 I don’t really recommend the Baby Trend Trooper for families traveling with a child under 23lbs.
-The car seat will fit your baby well, but the steep recline required will take up a ton of space.
+The car seat will fit your baby well, but the steep recline required will take up a ton of space and is harder to install.
 It’s much more compact once your child reaches 23 lbs (around 18 months on average).

 The Trooper won’t last quite as long as the Evenflo Sonus 65 (below) for forward-facing, but the more compact shape could make that trade off worth it for many families.
 This is the best travel carseat for families who need to fit 3-across on a budget, with the added benefit that they’ll only have to learn the rules for a single seat.